Julia Penelope: Career

 Her first teaching position was at the University of Georgia in Athens, in 1968.
 She went on to teach for eleven years at the University of Nebraska–Lincoln, where she was passed over for promotions because her research on lesbians was deemed "too narrow".
-After relocating to Texas, she pursued a career as a freelance lexicographer, and a copy editor for commercial presses.

 Activism

 An activist and an organizer, Penelope attended the first conference of the Gay Academic Union in 1973 at the City College of New York.
 She was a delegate to the National Women's Conference in Houston in 1977, and she participated in the planning meetings that led to the founding of the Lesbian Herstory Archives.
 She founded several activist groups, including the "Lincoln Legion of Lesbians" and "Lesbians for Lesbians."
 She was one of the first scholars to teach women's studies courses, including Twentieth-Century Lesbian Novels and Feminist Literary Criticism.

-In 1988, she co-edited with Sarah Lucia Hoagland the first anthology on lesbian separatism, For Lesbians Only: A Separatist Anthology.
+In 1988, she co-edited with Sarah Lucia Hoagland an anthology on lesbian separatism, For Lesbians Only: A Separatist Anthology.
 As a lesbian separatist, Penelope was controversial among lesbians.
 According to her biography in Lesbian Histories and Cultures: An Encyclopedia (2000), she became disheartened by lesbian infighting and withdrew from lesbian writing.